muqtasid87/vehicle-autolabeling/README.md

 3.  **Follow the Prompt**:

       * Enter `qwen` or `gemma` when asked.
       * The script will then load your dataset from the **`sample_dataset`** folder, configure the model, and begin training.
 You'll see progress and metrics printed to the console.
+You can change the input_folder in the script to point to             your own dataset.

 ### What You Get

-  * **Trained Adapters**: Once training is complete, the fine-tuned model weights (LoRA adapters) will be saved in a new, timestamped directory.
+  * The fine-tuned model components, known as LoRA adapters, will be saved in a new, timestamped directory inside the runs/ folder.
+The path will look something like this:

-  * **Path**: `runs/Qwen_Finetuning_[TIMESTAMP]/lora_model/`
+    ```runs/Qwen_Finetuning_18-21-17-09-2025/lora_model/```

-You will use this path in the next step to run inference with your newly trained model.
+    You will need this path for the next step.

 -----